 - request your username

-- reset your password (can be prevented if Master Key is enabled)
+- reset your password (can be prevented if you enabled a Master Key)

-- reset your Two-factor Authentication (2FA) method (requires your Master Key)
+- request to bypass your Two-factor Authentication (2FA) method (requires your Master Key)

 - change the email address registered on your Kraken account